Andrew Goodman Campus Teams

 Alex Dennis is the Assistant Director for Curricular Programs in the Center for Leadership and Civic Engagement at East Carolina University.
 He currently oversees leadership and civic engagement programs with curricular components at ECU, including Citizen U (student version of a citizens academy), the Williams Leadership Award Program, democratic and voter engagement efforts on campus, and the planning of our four national days of service.
 Prior to his time working in student affairs, Alex worked as an academic advisor for the College of Arts and Sciences at ECU and prior to that he worked as a high school social studies teacher.
 He received his MS in Counselor Education from East Carolina University and his BS in Social Science Education from Appalachian State University.

-Bob Frigo is the Associate Director of the Kernodle Center for Service Learning and Community Engagement at Elon University.
+Bob Frigo is the Assistant Dean and Director of the Kernodle Center for Civic Life at Elon University.

 Bo Dalrymple is from Winston - Salem, NC, and is majoring in International & Global Studies and Political Science.
 Bo enjoys participating in Student Government, working on campus, and playing sports with his friends.